Hwangbo Seung-hee: Political career

 Hwangbo joined politics in December 1999 as a secretary to the then Yeongdo MP Kim Hyong-o, which she served for 8 months.

 In 2004, Hwangbo joined protests against the impeachment of the then President Roh Moo-hyun.
 However, she joined the Grand National Party (GNP), which voted in favour of the impeachment.
 She said that she was willing to change the party.
 Shortly after this, she contested as the Member of the Yeongdo District Council for A constituency (including Yeongson 2-dong) at the 2004 by-elections.
-She was just 28 years old at that time, making her as the youngest counciler of the country.
+She was just 28 years old at that time, making her as the youngest councilor of the country.
 She was re-elected in 2006 and 2010, but resigned in 2012 in order to contest for Busan Metropolitan Council at the 2012 by-elections.

 She stepped down as a Busan Metropolitan Councilor on 20 March 2018 in order to contest for the Yeongdo District mayorship at the 2018 local elections.
 Nevertheless, she was defeated by the Democratic candidate Kim Chul-hoon amid the high popularity of Moon Jae-in government and the public anger towards the Liberty Korea Party (LKP).
 The LKP faced crushing defeats in Busan, where its mayorship was also won by the Democratic candidate Oh Keo-don.

 In the 2020 election, Hwangbo contested for Central-Yeongdo, after the then incumbent Kim Moo-sung decided to not seek re-election.
 She received 47,436 votes and defeated Kim Bi-o with a margin of 6,351 votes.
 She has also become the first female MP for the constituency.

 On 6 December 2020, the People Power Party (PPP) officially established its youth-wing, named the Youth People Power Party (Youth PPP).
 Hwangbo was elected its new chairman.

 She was considered a potential candidate for vice presidency of the PPP at the 2021 leadership election, but did not run.
 On 12 June, after Lee Jun-seok was elected party President, she was appointed Chief Spokesperson of the party.